isThatAFife/DiamondsInTheRust/README.md

 Once players reach the end by either completing the story or reaching a GAME OVER screen, they will be presented with a button to restart from the beginning.

-Choices can be made either by clicking the buttons or using number keys 1-4.
+Choices can be made by clicking the buttons.

 ### Future Implementations

   - Add a soundtrack and sound effects to further immerse the player.
+  - Add keyboard functionality, so the user can instead use keyboard keys 1-4 instead of clicking the buttons.

 ## Accessibility